RBA-ER-Replication/Liaison_ai_tool/README.md

 ## Folder Contents
 - `README` is this read me file.
+- `LICENSE` contains the license agreement that covers all code in this repo (Data subfolder is covered by separate agreement).
 - `Data` is a folder that contains all input data files used across each of the folders.
 - `backend` is a folder containing code for replicating a data extraction process like the tool described in the paper.
 - `frontend` is a folder containing code to create a dashboard like the tool described in the paper.